Age of Empires II: Definitive Edition: Reception

 Age of Empires II: Definitive Edition received "generally favorable" reviews according to review aggregator Metacritic with a score of 84/100 from 32 reviews.
 Windows Central's Cale Hunt praised the improved artwork, animations and quality of life additions but criticized the AI path finding and pointed out a need for further balancing.
+Fraser Brown from PC Gamer summarized the game as "A polished, wide-ranging update that brings the classic RTS into the modern age."